RaijmakersH/az900-labs/Instructions/Walkthroughs/09-Create a VM with a Template.md

   **Note**: The **Deploy to Azure** button enables you to deploy the template via the Azure portal.
 During such deployment, you will be prompted only for small set of configuration parameters.

-5. If prompted, sign in to the Azure subscription you want to use in this lab.
+5. When prompted, sign into your lab Azure subscription.
+(Log in details are in the Resources Tab).

 6. On the **Custom Deployment** blade, click **Edit template**.
 The Resource Manager template format uses the JSON format.
 Review the parameters and variables.
 Then locate the parameter for virtual machine name.
 Change the name to **myVMTemplate**. **Save** your changes.
 You are returned to the **Custom deployment** blade in the Azure portal.